dsohk/rancher-devsecops-workshop/docs/part-2.md

 A file `mylab_env.txt` should also have created for you.

-Use text editor to open this file and get ready to record down your further tokens to be collected in this part.
+2) Use text editor to open this file to record GitHub and SonarQube tokens.

-## 1 - Fork the Spring-Petclinic Project into your own Github Account
+## 2- Fork the Spring-Petclinic Project into your own Github Account

-Open a new Browser & past the below link
+1) Open a new Browser & past the below link

 ```
 https://github.com/dsohk/spring-petclinic
 ```

-Click on `Fork` Icon on top right hand window pane & select your own account name.
+2) Click on `Fork` Icon on top right hand window pane & select your own account name.

 Sample Output below.